cudoventures/cudos-docs/docs/node/run-node/docker/prepare-validator-node-docker.md

 Your **Keplr Wallet** is loaded with your **Stake**.

 **Testnet** requires 2 million CUDOS Testnet tokens.
-It is recommended that you test your setup on Cudos Testnet prior to joining the Mainnet.
+It is recommended that you test your setup on CUDOS Testnet prior to joining the Mainnet.

-If you want to run a validator node on **Testnet**, join '#Validator Chat' in the [Cudos Discord](https://discord.com/invite/t397SKqf4u) to request the required number of CUDOS testnet tokens.
+If you want to run a validator node on **Testnet**, join '#Validator Chat' in the [CUDOS Discord](https://discord.com/invite/t397SKqf4u) to request the required number of CUDOS testnet tokens.

 **Mainnet** requires 2 million CUDOS Mainnet tokens.
 See how to get [**CUDOS Mainnet tokens**](/docs/governance/get-tokens/get-tokens.md).